Hannah Claus

 Available on all major podcast platforms: click the icons or hit 'play' to listen now.

-Hannah is in London exhibiting at the High Commission of Canada in the U.K. as part of their commitment to platform Indigenous Canadian artists.
-Her body of work titled 'tsi iotnekahtentiónhatie - éntie nonkwá:ti' [where the waters flow - south shore] tells the story of the Kahrhionhwa’kó:wa [the Great River, or Saint Lawrence River].
-The artwork 'éntie nokwá:ti ne Kaniatarowánen' [water song - south shore] features as her chosen map for this episode: it is a kinetic installation that visualises a sound wave of a water song composed by Ionhiarò:roks McComber.
+Their meeting takes place at the High Commission of Canada in the UK, where Hannah has an exhibition as part of the its commitment to platform Indigenous Canadian artists.
+Her evocative body of work is titled 'tsi iotnekahtentiónhatie - éntie nonkwá:ti' [where the waters flow - south shore].
+It ells the story of the Kahrhionhwa’kó:wa [the Great River, or Saint Lawrence River].

 During this intimate tour of Hannah’s artworks, she tells Jerry about First Nations cosmologies and the importance of having a relationship to the land and bodies of water upon which one resides.
 Together, they delve into the concept of what constitutes a map, and how artists convey the narratives and collective histories of specific places through their work.